info498d-w16/lectures/README.md

-# lectures
+# Lecture Notes
-Lecture notes will be uploaded here
+Class lecture notes will be uploaded here, for reference.